How to use the Propagation tab

 Use preview when:

-• you are still evaluating the calibration
+• you are still reviewing a draft calibration

 Step 3: Verify what the planner is actually using